 - Each caterer must submit proof that all their electrical equipment has been PAT tested within 12 months of the show.
 Please note: this is a legal requirement and this will be strictly enforced before trading commences.

-- All electrical equipment must also be inspected between 8-10am on Saturday, with electrical equipment switched on by 9am Saturday, and all catering staff must be present during this time slot to ensure swift inspections before the show opens.
+- All electrical equipment must also be inspected during setup on Saturday between 8am – 9am, with electrical equipment switched on by 9am Saturday, and all catering staff must be present during this time slot to ensure swift inspections before the show opens.
 Staff must be present whilst equipment is checked.